Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇨🇭 Switzerland vs 🇬🇧 United Kingdom: e-money licensing compared

-Switzerland and United Kingdom take recognisably different routes to e-money authorisation.
+Switzerland and United Kingdom are commonly considered side by side for e-money authorisation.
 In Switzerland the route is the No EMI.
 Closest is the FINMA FinTech licence (Banking Act Art.
 1b), deposits up to CHF 100m, no interest, no lending.
 Larger operations need a banking licence. overseen by FINMA.; in United Kingdom it is the Authorised EMI (AEMI) or Small EMI (SEMI) under the Electronic Money Regulations 2011. under Financial Conduct Authority (FCA)..
-The two regimes differ on 7 of 10 tracked decision dimensions, including capital requirement and local substance.
-The free columns below are open to everyone; the decision figures unlock with a pass, each one dated and sourced.
+The public licence and regulator fields below are open to everyone; the complete sourced comparison is included with access.

 Dimension 🇨🇭 Switzerland analogue partly open